kbshal/bugcv_app/README.md

 #### This project was a part of microsoft imagine cup 2022 and i and my team became the regional finalist but we couldnt make it to the world finalist.
-So due to improper maintenance i am archiving this project.
+So due to improper maintenance i am archiving this project for now.